 Violence against women’s rights

-Women’s rights are fundamental rights which were given by the constitution of Pakistan 1973 in article 8-28.
+Women’s rights are fundamental rights that were given by the constitution of Pakistan 1973 in article 8-28.
 These rights are also given by the universal declaration of human rights (UDHR).
-These rights includes the rights to life, liberty and freedom, the right to free from violence.
-Moreover, they also include slavery and discrimination, the right to be educate, to own property, to vote, right to job.
-And earn a fare and equal wage, right to marry and right of no torture you, right to privacy.
+These rights include the rights to life, liberty, and freedom, the right to freedom from violence.
+Moreover, it also includes slavery and discrimination, the right to education, to own property, to vote, right of job.
+And earn a fair and equal wage, right to marry and also right of no torture you, right to privacy.